Rique-Yazzie/cs386-a1/reports/report 7.md

 **Rique**:

-Worked with Melvin to to design a function to create a heroes section for any new hero added to a dictionary.
+Worked with Melvin to design a function using JavaScript to create a heroes section for any new hero added to a dictionary.

 # 2. Retrospective